The FrameQueueSink is the preferred sink if the application's task requires processing all frames in a video stream.

 Creates a new FrameQueueSink.

-Returns all buffers in the queued buffer list and sets the internal list to empty.
+Returns all buffers in the input queue and sets the internal list to empty.

-Returns all buffers in the copied buffer list and sets the internal list to empty.
+Returns all buffers in the output queue and sets the internal list to empty.

 Returns one IFrameQueueBuffer from the copied buffer list.